Food Waste and All Its Problems

 These hundreds of billions spent on growing, processing, and disposing of food that is never eaten account for 1.3% of our total gross domestic product.
-Wasting food is a waste of money, and with Americans throwing away almost half of their food, our pocketbooks are hurting.
+Wasted food is a waste of money, and with Americans throwing away almost half of their food, our pocketbooks are hurting.

 While this wastefulness is left unchecked, economic consequences will only continue to worsen.
 Although the financial cost of this devastating wastefulness can be estimated, the social cost is incalculable.

-With 12% of households suffering from food insecurity, food wastage is a prominent social issue.
+With 12% of households suffering from food insecurity, wasted food is a prominent social issue.
 133 billion pounds of food go to waste in the United States each year, edible and nutritious food products that could otherwise be helping families in need are sent to rot in landfills.

-It is estimated that currently only 10% of food wastage is recovered each year.
+It is estimated that currently only 10% of wasted food is recovered each year.
 Barriers that prevent this recovery include liability concerns and the logistics and funds needed for gleaning, collecting, storing, packaging, and distributing of disposed of edibles.

 For people who work in the food industry, the unnecessary disposal of food is an ever-present part of their day-to-day lives.
 Combatting wastefulness and reducing food loss will not only produce financial benefits for restaurants but will also decrease countless hours spent by employees on handling a large percentage of its food that will never be eaten.
-It is essential that business owners and their employees work together to decrease the wastefulness of their dining establishments.
+It is essential that business owners and their employees take action to decrease the wastefulness of their dining establishments.